photonmaster/scymnus/README.md

 Instead of using simple  `struct`s Scymnus uses templates to store meta data about types.

-So for a 3D point the following using directive is used:
+So for a 3D point the following type alias is used:

 ```cpp
 using PointModel = model<